Asperger syndrome

 Although Asperger syndrome has been retired from use by medical professionals, some who received the diagnosis prior to 2013 still use the term and see it as an important part of their identity.
 Others prefer to refer to themselves as autistic.
 Both are correct; it is just a matter of personal choice.

-What is Asperger syndrome called now?
+What is Asperger's called now?

-Today, those who would have previously met the criteria for Asperger’s syndrome are diagnosed as Level 1 ASD.
-Learn more about Level 1 autism and how it is diagnosed in the DSM-5-TR.
+Learn more about level 1 autism and how it is diagnosed in the DSM-5-TR.